voilajsx/flux/docs/FLUX_FEATURE_SPEC.md

-# ATOM Framework Feature Specification Guide
+# FLUX Framework Feature Specification Guide

-> **The definitive guide for creating perfect ATOM Framework feature specifications that enable 95% agentic development with 100% reliability**
+> **The definitive guide for creating perfect FLUX Framework feature specifications that enable 95% agentic development with 100% reliability**

 ## 🎯 Why This Document Exists

 **Problem:** Agents fail when given unclear specifications.
 Vague requirements lead to wrong code, missing tests, and deployment failures.

-**Solution:** ATOM Framework uses 3 precisely structured files that give agents perfect clarity:
+**Solution:** FLUX Framework uses 3 precisely structured files that give agents perfect clarity:

 - **Blueprint** - WHAT to build (business requirements)
 - **Agent** - HOW to build it (execution instructions)